Punchyou/flavors_of_physics_Ds_decay/proposal.md

 ## Domain Background

 This project is a particle physics problem.
 Its name is inspired by what physicists call "[flavor](https://en.wikipedia.org/wiki/Flavour_(particle_physics))", the species of an elementary particle.
-The  [Standard Model](https://en.wikipedia.org/wiki/Standard_Model) of  particle  physics  is  a  well  established  theory that explains the properties of fundamental particles and their interactions, describing the "flavor" of each particle.
+The  [Standard Model](https://en.wikipedia.org/wiki/Standard_Model) of particle physics is a well-established theory that explains the properties of fundamental particles and their interactions, describing the "flavor" of each particle.
 As mentioned in Charlotte Louise Mary Wallace CERN [Thesis](https://cds.cern.ch/record/2196092/files/CERN-THESIS-2016-064.pdf), the Standard Model theory has been tested by multiple experiments, but despite its successes, it is still incomplete and further research is needed.

 The Standard Model counts six flavors of quarks and six flavors of leptons, as shown below.
 "Flavor" is essentially a [quantum number](https://en.wikipedia.org/wiki/Flavour_(particle_physics)#Quantum_numbers) that characterizes the quantum state of those quarks.